ZongliangNan/personal-homepage-template/contents/awards.md

-- 校级一等奖学金, 2022.
+- Academic Scholarship, 2020-2025.

-- Outstanding Graduation Thesis, XXX University, 2023.
+- Merit Student of the Institute of Semiconductors, Chinese Academy of Sciences, 2023.